 - Block out external light

 Many of us will be familiar with the experience of night-time worries or overthinking.
 The association between stress and poor-quality sleep has been well established.
-Hence, it’s important that we work to lower these negative emotions before bed.
-Some natural methods of calming the mind are:
+Hence, it's important that we work to lower these negative emotions before bed.
+Some natural methods and relaxation techniques of calming the mind that can help you to fall asleep faster are: